Eager loading and lazy loading in Laravel

 }

-We can extend the with() method in more complex relationships, like the following one where we have a two-level relationship:
+The with() method can be extended in more complex relationships, like the following one that has a two-level relationship:

 class Tutorial extends Model